workoho/devcontainer-dotfiles/README.md

 ## Use Your Own Dotfiles

 You may clone this repository to make adjustments for your own experience.

 If you do so, change the `dotfiles.repository` in your VS Code settings.
 Look for them in the `.devcontainer/devcontainer.json` file in the section `customizations.vscode.settings`.

+Note that when using GitHub Codespaces, you will also need to change the `repository` value in the feature section for the `ghcr.io/jpawlowski/devcontainer-features/codespace-dotfiles` feature.

 ## Daily Operations